gitlabhq/gitlabhq/doc/workflow/lfs/migrate_from_git-annex_to_git-lfs.md

 Though the image has 32KB, the repo remains the same size after pushing it again.

+Note that **git-annex** stores files inside of `annex/objects` directory.
+This directory is within the git bare repository in `git-data/repositories`. **git-annex** and **git-lfs** objects are not compatible as they are using a different scheme.
+Therefore, the migration has to be made per repository.

 ### Further Reading

 - (Blog Post) [Getting Started with Git FLS][post-1]